The FDD - One Size Never Fits All

 In many cases, they have nothing to do with the franchise you are selling.

 If your business is unique, different and profitable, chances are you are a disruptor as well.
 Maybe on a smaller scale than the examples above, but your business stands out because you are different.
 An innovator.

-The franchise you are offering and the legal documents must match your unique story perfectly.
-They absolutely cannot be thought of as an afterthought or something you are forced to do to just “get legal.”
+The franchise you are offering, and the legal documents must match your unique story perfectly.
+They cannot be an afterthought or something you feel forced to do to just “get legal.”